Road Scenes Segmentation Across Different Domains by Disentangling Latent Representations: Ablation Studies

 \subsection{Analysis of the Latent Space Regularization}

-For visualization purposes, the plots of this section are computed on a balanced subset of feature vectors ($250$ vectors per class) extracted from the Cityscapes validation set for a fair comparative analysis across the classes.
+For visualization purposes and for a fair comparative analysis across the classes, the plots of this section are computed on a balanced subset of feature vectors ($250$ vectors per class) extracted from the \textit{Cityscapes} validation set.

-\textbf{Two-pass prototypes and clustering.} To investigate the semantic feature representation learning produced by our approach we computed a shared t-SNE~\cite{maaten2008visualizing} embedding on the prototypes sampled during the training procedure and of the target features produced by the final model.
+\textbf{Two-pass prototypes and clustering.} To investigate the semantic feature representation learning produced by our approach we computed a shared t-SNE~\cite{maaten2008visualizing} embedding of the prototypes sampled during the training procedure and of the target features produced by the final model.
 We remind the reader that, in order to more effectively shift target features closer to the source ones, we resort to a two-stage label assignment procedure which recovers target awareness (by averaging target-extracted features) from prototypes computed on the source domain (by centroid computation) as reported in Sec.~\ref{sec:setup}-C. In the left plot of Fig.~\ref{fig:traj_feats} we report the learned prototype trajectory embeddings, and on the right the respective feature vectors.
-Here we can appreciate how prototypes get further apart while training goes on and how features extracted from the target domain lie in a neighborhood of the prototype, which we recall is computed exclusively via source-supervision.
+Here we can appreciate how prototypes get farther apart while training goes on and how features extracted from the target domain lie in a neighborhood of the prototype, which we recall is computed exclusively via source-supervision.
 This underlines the effectiveness of our clustering strategy, which is able to shift the target feature distribution closer to the source one.

 Finally, to further analyze our clustering objective we produce additional t-SNE embeddings starting from the normalized features (to remove the norm information, focusing on the angular one), which is reported in Fig.~\ref{fig:tsne}.
-Our strategy increases significantly the cluster separation in the high dimensional space and the spacing between clusters belonging to different classes, promoting features disentanglement.
-As a side effect, this also reduces the probability of confusing visually similar classes (\eg, the \textit{truck} class with the \textit{bus} and \textit{train} ones).
+Our strategy significantly improves the cluster separation in the embedded space and increases the spacing between clusters belonging to different classes, promoting features' disentanglement.
+This cross-talk reduction is also reflected in the decreased probability of confusing visually similar classes (\eg, the \textit{truck} class with the \textit{bus} and \textit{train} ones).

 Finally, PCA embeddings are reported in the Supplementary Material to evaluate the effect of latent-spacing techniques when projected to a lower dimension via a linear function.